 CEQA Guidelines require public agencies "to adopt a reporting and monitoring program for changes to the project which it has adopted or made a condition of project approval to mitigate or avoid significant effects on the environment."
 A mitigation monitoring and reporting program (MMRP) is required for approval of the proposed project outlined in the PSA.
-Standard Project Requirements (SPRs) and project specific Mitigation Measures (MMs), which are part of the program description, outlined in the CalVTP PEIR, have been adopted.
-These SPRs and MMs have been designed to avoid or mitigate significant environmental effects.
+Standard Project Requirements (SPRs) and Mitigation measures (MMs), which are part of the program description, outlined in the CalVTP PEIR, have been adopted.
+These SPRs and MMs have been designed to avoid or mitigate significant environmental effects which were identified in the PEIR.